 To add currencies to the system, follow the steps below:

-Click '+CURRENCY' in the upper-right corner and you will be redirected to this view:
+Click '+ Add currency' in the upper-right corner and you will be redirected to this view:

 Enter the following information:

 - Name - This is the three letter currency code for example: SEK, USD